 Lastly, before you leave Azure, click back to the 'Single sign on' option on the left hand menu and scroll down to section 4 'Set up Timetastic'.
 You'll need these details to enter in Timetastic.

 Now it's time to head over to Timetastic.
-Go to SETTINGS > SECURITY.
-Click the 'Set up SAML single sign-on' button.
+Go to SETTINGS > SECURITY then 'Set up SAML single sign-on'.

 In the 'SAML SSO URL' field, paste the 'Login URL' value from Azure.